LuxCoreRender/LuxCoreDeps/README.md

-# LuxCoreDeps - the LuxCore Dependency Provider
+# LuxCoreDeps - The LuxCore Dependency Provider

 **LuxCoreDeps provides the dependencies needed to build LuxCore, starting with version 2.10.**